UCdasec/Tutorial-Ghidra/README.md

 # Ghidra Reverse Engineering Tutorial

-This repository contains source code and compiled executables to help you learn the basics of using **Ghidra** for reverse engineering.
+This repository contains source code and compiled executables to help readers learn the basics of using **Ghidra** for reverse engineering.

 ## Repository Structure